Romy Shiller

 Life

 Romy Shiller is considered a medical mystery.
 In 2003, she had a brain tumour removed and went into a five-month coma.
-Afterward, she had akinetic mutism and did not speak until March 2004.
+Afterwards, she had akinetic mutism and did not speak until March 2004.
 She is currently disabled.

 Romy Shiller was the Communications Director for Max the Mutt Animation School.
 She has written articles for various magazines, including FAB and Canadian Theatre Review.